able-test/able-test/README.md

 1. `able destroy` to remove split test from Cloudflare.

 2. `cdk destroy` to teardown Umami server.
 This process takes approximately 25-30 minutes.

+#### TO RUN NEW TESTS

+1. Push new code with tests to your repo & Cloudflare pages site

+2. Edit your Umami dashboard with new control and variant names and copy the scipt tags

+3. Update the `variants` section of the `ableConfig.json` file with the new control and test variant paths and scripts

+4. Run the `able update` command